zymdev/nzvisa/zym/Evidence of living with partner.md

 **2017 – Present:** 139 Pasir Ris Street 11, #07-195, Singapore 510139
 We have been living at our current address since 2017.
 We have comprehensive evidence of our shared residence here including:

-- **Tenancy agreements** showing both our names
+- **Utility bills** from 2017 to present at our current address
 - **HDB resident list** exported from Singapore government website showing our family
-- **Utility bills** from 2017 to present at our current address
 - **UOB joint bank account** statements showing both names and current address

-As the main income earner for our family, I manage all household expenses through our joint bank account.
-We make joint decisions regarding our housing and family living arrangements.
-Our daily life is fully integrated as a family unit, with shared household management, childcare responsibilities, and family planning decisions.

-## Supporting documents attached

-1. **Tenancy agreements** with both names at current address
-2. **Utility bills** from all three addresses showing residence at each location
-3. **HDB resident list** from Singapore government website confirming family residence
-4. **UOB joint bank account statements** showing both names and current address

-This evidence demonstrates continuous cohabitation for more than 10 years since our marriage.
+This evidence demonstrates continuous cohabitation for more than 10 years since our marriage, showing our genuine and stable partnership through consistent shared living arrangements at all three residential addresses.

 **Yours sincerely,**